agustinaschossovov/qa-testing-portfolio/documentation/requirement-analysis.md

 ![User Story Mapping - Space Advisor](./user-story-mapping1.png)

 > [!TIP]
-> Each sticky note represents a specific user story with defined acceptance criteria and corresponding test cases.

-> [!TIP]
 > This mapping serves as the foundation for the Test Scenarios and ensures that every business goal is covered by technical validation.